Viratdwvd/AI-Risk-Prediction-Engine/README.md

 - `Biochemical_parameters.csv`
 - `Diagnostics.csv`
-- `Glucose_measurements.csv` (big; processed in chunks into daily aggregates)
+- `Glucose_measurements.csv` (big; processed in chunks into daily aggregates) ⚠️ Dataset Availability Notice

+The datasets used in this project are NOT included in this repository.
+Reason

+The datasets used for this project:

+Are not publicly available

+Require explicit permission from the data provider to access

+Are very large in size (hundreds of MBs), exceeding GitHub’s file size limits

+For these reasons, the datasets cannot be uploaded or redistributed via this repository.
 ## Quick start

 1) Create a virtualenv and install requirements: